ANT 112. Introduction to Archaeology. (3 h)

 ANT 329.
 Anthropology of Gender and Sexuality.
 (3 h)

-Examines cultural constructions of gender from a cross-cultural perspective and the relationship between feminism and anthropology through time.
+Examines cultural constructions of gender and sexuality from a cross-cultural perspective and the relationship between gender and sexuality and anthropology through time.
 Emphasizes how varied forms of feminisms are constituted within diverse social, cultural, and economic systems.
-Students consider how feminist anthropologists have negotiated positions at the intersection of cultural and human rights.
+Students consider how anthropologists have negotiated positions at the intersection of cultural and human rights.
 Also listed as WGS 329.

 ANT 333.
 Language and Gender.
 (3 h)